X

 Japanese warlords are known to have many family crests.
-They carry them for different occasions.
-It often times represents their bloodlines.
-However, many cases show they are given by superiors or taken away from enemies by defeating them on the battlefield.
-They used their kamons with their beliefs and strategies.
-Here we focus on seven military commanders.
+They carry them for different occasions, and they often represent their bloodlines.
+However, many cases show that they are given by superiors or taken away from enemies by defeating them on the battlefield.
+They used their Kamon with their beliefs and strategies.
+Here, we focus on seven military commanders.

 Japanese Family Crest: List of the Lineage Symbols